yiangmeng/aws-react-native-amplify-workshop/appsync/README.md

 }
 ```

-Next, saved the file and go back to your Cloud9 terminal, Press `Enter` to continue.
+Next, save the file and go back to your Cloud9 terminal, Press `Enter` to continue.
 You should see the following messages:
 ```
 Successfully added resource test2 locally